ItzKubass/Pterodactyl-Panel-Migration-Guide/README.md

 ## Conclusion

-Congratulations!
-You've successfully migrated your Pterodactyl panel and Wings from one machine to another.
-This guide covered every step, from backing up important files to updating allocations on your new server.
+You've successfully migrated your Pterodactyl panel and Wings to a new server.\
-If you follow this procedure carefully, your new setup should run smoothly without any data loss.
+This guide includes both the detailed manual process and an optional automated method to simplify and speed up migration tasks.

-By using this in-depth guide, you ensure that the migration is done with minimal downtime and that your users have a seamless experience on the new server.
+If executed carefully, your migration will complete with minimal downtime and without data loss.